hassanselim0/MinecraftWebToolkit/README.md

 Ok I'll be honest here, I had friends who wanted to try playing the game with me before they could buy it.
 This means I need to set online-mode=false in server.properties, this means the server wont authenticate the players against Mojang's servers, so players who don't have an Mojang account (or do but haven't bought the game) could enter the server.
 This has a disadvantage though, which is that players could impersonate other players easily, so to counter this I made an elaborate authentication system that's quite amusing.

 I wanted a way to make the Minecraft server use the authentication that happens on the website without having to make a server mod.
-I noticed that when I user attempts to join the server I get in the console his username and IP address, so I decided to make the website record the IP address of logged in users, then I wrote code to detect the player login console message and parse it, then I check if that user is currently logged in and has the same IP Address then he's allowed, otherwise a kick command is send with a message asking the user to login to the website.
+I noticed that when a user attempts to join the server I get in the console his username and IP address.
+So I decided to make the website record the IP address of logged in users, then I wrote code to detect the player login console message and parse it, then I check if that user is currently logged in and has the same IP Address then he's allowed, otherwise a kick command is send with a message asking the user to login to the website.

 This might seem like a pointless feature to most people, and not very secure (since two players in the same local network could still impersonate each other), so you can easily disable this feature by commenting the relevant code in /MinecraftServer.cs, it's the if condition with `e.Data.Contains("logged in")`